sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Feature: Template for meal plan #548

 ## Steps to follow:

 1. Pre-requisite: MP-Login-001.
+2. Navigate to the "Meal Plan" section of the application.
-2. In the navigation bar to the meal section.
+3. Click on the "Create Meal Plan" button to create the first meal plan
+4. select "Create New Template" to save it as a template.
-3. Create a new meal and select the option to save it as a template.
+5. Fill the input name field for the first meal plan and save it as a template.
-4. Verify that the meal plan is saved successfully as a template and no user is assigned to it.
+6. Verify that the meal plan is saved successfully as a template and no user is assigned to it.
-5. Navigate to the search view in the meal planner.
+7. Navigate to the search view in the meal planner.
-6. Apply a filter to display only the templates.
+8. Apply a filter to display only the templates.
-7. Confirm that the list of meal plans shown now includes only the templates created in step 3.
+9. Confirm that the list of meal plans shown now includes only the templates created.

-## Expected Behaviour:
+## Expected Behavior:
 When creating a meal plan, the user should have the option to save it as a template, which will not assign any user to it.
 The user should then be able to filter the meal plans to display only templates, and the list should include the templates created by the user.

 ## Test Results: